All the Man That I Need: Retrospective response

 About.com ranked "All the Man That I Need" number four in their list of "Top 20 Best Whitney Houston Songs" in 2018, noting that it has "a prominent gospel choir in the final chorus."
-In an 2020 retrospective review, Matthew Hocter from Albumism described it as "a power ballad bringing some serious drama".
+In a 2020 retrospective review, Matthew Hocter from Albumism described it as "a power ballad bringing some serious drama".
 AllMusic's Ashley S. Battel said that the song is one of "the two high points she does reach on this album [I'm Your Baby Tonight]", and added "the uplifting tale of another's[sic] love being enough to provide happiness in [the song]."
+BET ranked it the 13th best Whitney Houston song out of forty.
+In 2022, Billboard ranked the song the tenth best Houston song out of 25, writing "With an impressive musical range, epic key change and expertly deployed sax solo — again courtesy of Mr. Kenny G — it feels like a warmup round for her signature hit cover to come a couple years later, but one that remains plenty stunning in its own right."

 Music video

-The accompanying music video for "All the Man That I Need" was directed by Peter Israelson.
+The accompanying music video for "All the Man That I Need" was directed by Peter Israelson, who directed previous Houston music videos, such as "Greatest Love of All" (1986) and "Where Do Broken Hearts Go" (1988).

 The video begins with Houston, donning a curly hairstyle, and wearing a black turtleneck, with her initials "WH" embroidered on it, standing against a wall in a house.
 She then moves forward in the room, and sits on a chair, singing her lines looking into the camera.
 The video then switches into another room in the house with all white furniture, including a bed, wardrobe, and grand piano, in which Houston sings.
 She then moves outside on the balcony, where it is raining.
 After that scene, she is now seen performing, accompanied by a children's choir, on a stage, in front of an audience at some sort of program.
 The video ends with Houston finishing the performance, with her outline shown online.
+The stage scenes were shot at the Newark Symphony Hall.

+The video has been viewed over 99 million times on YouTube.